 In 2008, Quanex sold its steel business and renamed the company after its remaining assets, Quanex Building Products Corporation.
 The company continued to strengthen its dedication to the residential building and construction markets through two more high-profile acquisitions, Edgetech I.G. and Alumco.

-Employing top talent, developing forward-thinking technologies and solutions with an emphasis on energy efficiency and aesthetics, continuous improvement and integrity remain the cornerstones of Quanex’s business as it positions itself for future growth in the recycled aluminum and building products market with a special emphasis on supplying innovative new products to the fenestration industry.
+Employing top talent, developing forward-thinking technologies and solutions with an emphasis on energy efficiency and aesthetics, continuous improvement and integrity remain the cornerstones of Quanex’s business as it positions itself for future growth in the building products market with a special emphasis on supplying innovative new products to the fenestration industry.

 1927: The Michigan Seamless Tube Company is incorporated.